Probate Q&A Series

 4. File a Timely Answer

 File your written answer in the clerk’s office within 30 days after service.
 In your answer, admit or deny each allegation.
 State any defenses or counterclaims.
 Under N.C.
-Gen. Stat. § 46-3, defendants must appear to protect their interests in the partition process.
+Gen. Stat. § 46A-27, defendants may appear and assert their rights in the partition proceeding.

 5. Consider Partition in Kind vs. Partition by Sale

-North Carolina law prefers dividing land physically (“in kind”) when it is practical and just.
-If in-kind division proves impossible, the court orders sale and distributes net proceeds.
-Work with your attorney to ask the court to appoint a surveyor, referee or commissioner to examine the property and recommend a fair division.
+North Carolina law generally provides for partition in kind unless a sale is authorized under Chapter 46A.
+If partition by sale is sought, the court must follow the applicable statutory procedures.
+Work with your attorney to ask the court to appoint commissioners or otherwise examine the property and recommend a fair division.

 6. Attend Hearings and Engage in Settlement Talks

-After filing your answer, participate in scheduling conferences, discovery, and mediation if the court offers it.
+After filing your answer, participate in hearings, discovery, and mediation if the court offers it.
 You may reach an agreement with co-owners to split the land or buy out an interest.
 Settling early can save time and legal fees.

 7. Prepare for Appraisals and Sale

 If the court orders a sale, you can ask for an appraisal to establish fair market value.
-You may bid at the sale or seek court permission to buy your co-owners’ interests.
-The clerk handles sale procedures under N.C.
-Gen. Stat. § 46-24.
+You may bid at the sale or seek to buy your co-owners’ interests if permitted in the proceeding.
+The clerk handles sale procedures under Chapter 1, Article 29A and Chapter 46A of the North Carolina General Statutes.

 Key Steps at a Glance